gabriel1200/Bot_Guide/bot_README.md

 ## $teamthrees
 **What it does**
-Visualizes teams shooting on wide-open, open, and tightly contested shots relative to the rest of the league using Second Spectrum data
+Visualizes teams shooting on wide-open, open, and tightly contested three-point shots relative to the rest of the league using Second Spectrum data

 * 'tight' combines the tight and very tight categories on Second Spectrum into one category.